The Growth Mindset Behind Adaptive Software Development

 The Roadblocks Generally Encountered

-Continued User Involvement: Can you maintain stakeholder attention throughout every iteration?
+Continued User Involvement: Can you maintain stakeholder attention throughout every iteration with a stable engagement process?
 It is more challenging than it may appear.

-Burnout: How do you keep the team energized during fast-paced cycles that demand constant attention?
+Burnout: How do you keep the team energized during fast-paced cycles that demand constant attention while protecting workload balance?
+This remains a critical concern for many teams.

 How to Turn Challenges into Strengths

-This is where ASD shines.
+This is where ASD shines by supporting teams with a flexible resilience model.
 Unlike rigid methods, it allows you to address these issues mid-project before they can derail success.

 How to Make ASD Work